Sections of this module:Introduction

 To obtain a larger allocation you need to submit an allocation request through the web Dashboard.

-The Cloud consists of 8 Nodes and around 32,000 processor cores distributed across all states in Australia
+The Cloud consists of 8 Nodes and around 32,000 processor cores distributed across Australia and New Zealand

 - A Node can be seen as a data center at a physical location which provides the services.
 All Nodes are part of a federated cloud.
 A user may specify the zone in which their virtual machines will be situated, so they can get the best network responsiveness.